 OGS files an I-140 Immigrant Petition with U.S. Citizenship & Immigration Services (USCIS) requesting to classify the employee in one of the employment-based green card categories.
 If the classification being sought requires Labor Certification, this petition may not be filed until Labor Certification has been approved.
-The Department is required to pay the filing fee of $580.
+The Department is required to pay the filing fee.

 The employee and their dependents file I-485 Adjustment of Status applications with USCIS.
 In some cases, the Adjustment of Status application may be filed concurrently with the immigrant petition.

 Permanent Residency Request Forms

 Once the employment-based category that will be pursued has been determined by the supervisor, department chair, and OGS, the department and employee must complete the appropriate forms to begin the process.
 All request forms are available on our Forms website.

 For information on maintaining Permanent Residency status, visit the USCIS site.
 Additionally, there is a helpful article on the rights and responsibilities of Permanent Residents on Klasko Immigration and Nationality Law firm’s site.